 The booking application may only be submitted to the Dean's Office during the periods allowed for booking modules.

-The option of doing Master’s modules in advance is only available to students at the Faculty of Law studying law as a major subject.
+The option of doing Master’s modules in advance is only available to students at the Faculty of Law studying law as a Major Study Program.

 Master’s theses may be completed during the Bachelor’s degree program.
 Completed Master’s theses do not form part of the Master’s modules taken in advance equating to 60 ECTS credits.